yanis-dlmr/resistance-fr/README.md

 ## ✏️ In short

-This is the discord bot of the unofficial Black Desert Mobile French community driven Discord Serveur.
+This is the discord bot of the unofficial Black Desert Mobile French community driven Discord Server.
+This bot only accepts slash commands and apps commands, and is written in Python 3.11.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/note.svg">